MattBogdanski/installCLI/README.md

 # installCLI
-How to install CLI on your Ubuntu Machin
+How to install CLI on your Ubuntu Machine